jigla/RIOT-OS/README.md

 - hamilton-l7g (modifications to ethos)
 - fix-samr21e (PR #5861 open upstream)

+These are not automatically included, but you may want to pull them in:

+- upstream-pr-5608 (adds ticks-based xtimer)
+- hamilton-lowpower (switches everything to low power)

 If you want to contribute, please consider contributing upstream.
 If that is not appropriate (you have hamilton-specific changes) please submit a PR as changes on top of master (which will track upstream) as this makes rebasing